Asclepias viridiflora aka Green Antelopehorn Milkweed

 Green Antelopehorn Milkweed, Green Comet Milkweed, Green Milkweed, Green Flowered Milkweed, Short Green Milkweed

-How to care for Green Antelopehorn Milkweed
+How difficult is it to take care of Green Antelopehorn Milkweed

 Green Antelopehorn Milkweed is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.